Pachore: Geography

 Thikana Baredi (AKA Maharaja sa ki Baredi): Rajputana - Ancient Jagir and the place of Parmar(Umath) Rajput located at the bank of the river Nevaj at a distance of 5 km from Pachore.

 Bilapura is a small village near Pachore that also constitutes ward no. 1 in Pachore Nagar Panchayat.

 Bhojpuriya is ward no. 5 of Pachore Nagar Panchayat.

 Other villages surrounding Pachore include Dultariya, Damdiya, Bokdi, Kadiya (Sansi), Napliya Khedi, Badal Khedi, Mohanpura, Mitthanpur and Saredi Pura.

-Kadiya Chourasi is a small nearby township.
+Kadiya Chourasi is a small township nearby.